 Workaround Azure Virtual Desktop Patching Issue

-There is no resolution of the fix for the AVD session host patching issue as per Microsoft details.
+As per Microsoft details, there is no resolution of the fix for the AVD session host patching issue.
 However, Microsoft provided a workaround to fix the AVD patching issue.

 There are 2 alternatives to a workaround for this issue.